erukiti/WebRx/README.md

 ##### Features

 - Extensible data-binding
-- Developers can partition larger projects into smaller units using 'modules' which are very similar to AngularJS's module concept.
+- Supports partitioning larger projects into 'modules' which are very similar to AngularJS's module concept.
 Using modules is completely optional.
 - Built-in light-weight dependency injection

 ##### Key differences between WebRx and KnockoutJS